ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/append-ts-data.markdown

 * You can append a single [time-series entry](../../../../document-extensions/timeseries/design#time-series-entries) at a time.
-  Note, however, that you can `Append` as many times as you need to before calling `session.saveChanges`, to append multiple entries in a single transaction.
+  Note, however, that you can `Append` as many times as you need to before calling `session.SaveChanges`, to append multiple entries in a single transaction.

 * In this page:
       * [`TimeSeriesFor.Append`](../../../../document-extensions/timeseries/client-api/session-methods/append-ts-data#timeseriesfor.append)